 Ground-water recharge potential maps show land areas characterized by their abilities to transmit water from land surface to a depth of 20 feet.
 The basic methods for mapping ground-water recharge potential are presented in Delaware Geological Survey Open File Report No. 34 (Andres, 1991) and were developed specifically for the geohydrologic conditions present in the Coastal Plain of Delaware.
+Results are documented in Delaware Geological Survey Report of Investigations No. 66 (Andres, 2002).
 The digital data for this layer comes from DGS Digital Data Product DP 02-01, Digital Ground-Water Recharge Potential Map Data For Kent and Sussex Counties, Delaware: A. S. Andres, C. S. Howard, T. A. Keyser, L. T. Wang, 2002.